 Hepatitis B or C may give symptoms of jaundice (yellow skin) and feeling unwell but sometimes there are no symptoms.

-Book a consultation today in one of our private clinics for the expert diagnosis by one of our specialist STD doctors or nurse practitioners.
-Examination is optional and we offer fast same or next day STD testing results.
+Book a consultation today in one of our private clinics for an expert diagnosis of STD symptoms by one of our specialist STD doctors or nurse practitioners.
+The examination is optional, and we offer fast same-day or next-day STD testing results.

 HIV symptoms

-HIV seroconversion illness normally consists of a high temperature / fever, a rash all over the body, swollen glands and aching all over.
+HIV seroconversion illness normally consists of a high temperature or fever, a rash all over the body, swollen glands, and aching all over.

-If you are worried then visit your local samedaydoctor clinic today for a HIV test, walk-in where advertised or arrange a phone or email consultation to talk about your concerns and HIV treatment available.
+If you are worried, then visit your local SameDayDoctor clinic today for an HIV test, walk in where advertised, or arrange a phone or email consultation to talk about your concerns and the HIV treatment available.

 Itching or sore vulva / vagina